Towards Understanding the Characteristics of Code Generation Errors Made by Large Language Models: Results

-\item \textbf{Garbage Code} is defined as unnecessary parts of the code that do not contribute to the intended functionality.
-It can occur in several forms: a \textit{meaningless code snippet}, where the code, though syntactically correct, is irrelevant to the assigned task; \textit{only comments}, where the code consists exclusively of comments without any executable statements to address the task; or \textit{wrong (logical) direction}, where the code significantly deviates from the intended task logic and expected outcomes.
+\item \textbf{Garbage Code} is defined as unnecessary or irrelevant code that does not contribute to the intended functionality.
+It can occur in several forms: a \textit{meaningless code snippet}, where the code, though syntactically correct, is irrelevant to the assigned task; \textit{only comments}, where the code consists exclusively of comments without any executable statements; or \textit{wrong (logical) direction}, where the code significantly deviates from the intended task logic or expected outcomes.

 \item \textbf{Incomplete Code/Missing Steps} indicates the absence of crucial steps to achieve the task.

 \item \textbf{Memory Error} includes \textit{infinite loop}, which is a loop or recursion that never terminates. \end{itemize}